jgera/librechat-backup/readme.md

-# LibreChat Backup and Restore Scripts
+# LibreChat Backup, Restore and update Scripts

 A set of automated scripts to backup, restore and update local docker LibreChat deployments.
 These scripts are designed for consistent backups, updates, restores with minimal user intervention for Windows.